yugabytedb-japan/demos/screwdriver-integration.md

 ## QuickStart Sample

+- Prerequirement
+  - screwdriver(`screwdriver`, `ui`, `store`) has been running ( please see the above steps. )
+  - yugabyteDB has been running ( it should have been running for screwdriver )
+  - Docker environment has been available (in this work, we use Docker Desktop for Mac)
- Refer the procedure on https://docs.screwdriver.cd/user-guide/quickstart
+  - Refer the procedure on https://docs.screwdriver.cd/user-guide/quickstart

 - fork, and clone the sample apps